 The effects of different genotypes and soil pH level after liming were found to have a significant (P≤0.05) effect on sugar beet root length and root girth (Table 5).
 The longest root 20 cm was generated from treatment G11T1, followed by G8T2 (19.83 cm) and G6T1 (19.37 cm) treatment.
 The largest root girth 15.33 cm was obtained in treatment G6T1, followed by G8T2 (14.37 cm) and G11T1 (14.00 cm).
 Furthermore, the lowest root length and root girth (9 cm and 8.33cm) was found from the treatment G5T0.

 According to Nduwumuremyi (2013), it promotes P uptake in high P-fixing soil and plant root systems while decreasing the toxicity of Al and Mn.
-Soil pH levels around 6.5 are optimal for plant nutrient availability; potatoes grown in soils close to 6.5 yields more with less fertilizer reported by Rosemary (1991).
+Soil pH levels around 6.5 are optimal for plant nutrient availability; potatoes grown in soils close to pH 6.5 yields more with less fertilizer reported by Rosemary (1991).
 Sanghera et al. (2016) and Thalooth et al. (2019) also published comparable results, demonstrating that there were considerable differences in beet girth depending on type.
 Similar result was also obtained by Akter et al. (2021) who reported that when the soil environment improved from pH 5.0 to pH 9.0, the sugar beet seedlings' root area increased gradually.
 Sugar beet responds to acidic low pH stress by using different physiological mechanisms.

 3.3 Number of leaves

-The different sugar beet genotypes and soil pH level after liming were demonstrated a significant (P≤0.05) impact on sugar beet number of leaves (Table 5).
+The different sugar beet genotypes and soil pH level after liming demonstrated a significant (P≤0.05) impact on sugar beet number of leaves (Table 5).
 The highest number of leaves (28) was produced by the treatment of G6T1 and the lowest no of leaves 9.66 produced by G5T0 treatment.
 Liming acidic soil (below pH 6.0) to the ideal pH range of 6.0 to 7.2 greatly enhances sugar beet growth, especially leaf number, by boosting nutrient availability and reducing aluminum toxicity (Wang et al. 2022).

 3.4 SPAD value